isc-projects/kea/doc/guide/kea-guide.rst

 Protocol (DHCP) servers, developed and maintained by Internet Systems Consortium (ISC).

-This is the reference guide for Kea version &keaversion;.
+This is the reference guide for Kea version |release|.
 Links to the most up-to-date version of this document (in PDF, HTML, and plain text formats), along with other documents for Kea, can be found in ISC's `Knowledgebase <https://kb.isc.org/docs/kea-administrator-reference-manual>`_.